-This first appeared in the March 2014 issue of DOTmed HealthCare Business News
+From the March 2014 issue of DOTmed HealthCare Business News magazine

 Rosemarie Schroeder, BSN, RN, CNOR, is board president of the Association of periOperative Registered Nurses for 2013-2014.